-As incidents mount and bad actors become more sophisticated and daring, organizations must be ready to respond if their data becomes compromised in a cyberattack.
+As incidents mount and bad actors become more sophisticated and daring, organisations must be ready to respond if their data becomes compromised in a cyberattack.
 They must proactively reduce their risk of a failed data recovery effort.

-Implementing proven best practices can help your business reduce the risk of a failed cyber recovery effort and enhance your overall cyber resilience.
-We’ve compiled these best practices into our compromised data risk management (CDRM) framework that’s designed to do just that.
+Implementing proven best practises can help your business reduce the risk of a failed cyber recovery effort and enhance your overall cyber resilience.
+We’ve compiled these best practises into our compromised data risk management (CDRM) framework that’s designed to do just that.
 Learn more about how Sungard AS can help you diminish the risk of downtime and improve your chances of successfully recovering your data after a cyberattack.